danielbodnar/awesome-stars/README.md

 ## kubernetes

+- [garden-io/garden](https://github.com/garden-io/garden) - Automation for Kubernetes development and testing.
+Spin up production-like environments for development, testing, and CI on demand.
+Use the same configuration and workflows at every step of the proces
+- [nanlabs/devops-reference](https://github.com/nanlabs/devops-reference) - This repository contains different infrastructure components, CI/CD pipelines, automation tools among other resources that are used in different projects here at NaN Labs.
+- [faasm/faasm](https://github.com/faasm/faasm) - High-performance stateful serverless runtime based on WebAssembly
+- [loft-sh/devpod](https://github.com/loft-sh/devpod) - Codespaces but open-source, client-only and unopinionated: Works with any IDE and lets you use any cloud, kubernetes or just localhost docker.
+- [hyscale/hyscale](https://github.com/hyscale/hyscale) - HyScale is an Application Centric Abstraction Framework over K8s.
+- [stefanprodan/timoni](https://github.com/stefanprodan/timoni) - Timoni is a package manager for Kubernetes, powered by CUE and inspired by Helm.
+- [cloud-native-toolkit/multi-tenancy-gitops](https://github.com/cloud-native-toolkit/multi-tenancy-gitops) - Provides our opinionated point of view on how GitOps can be used to manage the infrastructure, services and application layers of K8s based systems
 - [Edgenesis/shifu](https://github.com/Edgenesis/shifu) - Kubernetes-native Industrial Edge
-- [spidernet-io/spiderpool](https://github.com/spidernet-io/spiderpool) - underlay network solution of cloud native, for bare metal, VM and public cloud
+- [spidernet-io/spiderpool](https://github.com/spidernet-io/spiderpool) - underlay network and rdma solution of cloud native, for bare metal, VM and public cloud environment
 - [KusionStack/kusion](https://github.com/KusionStack/kusion) - Deliver intentions to Kubernetes and Clouds
 - [merbridge/merbridge](https://github.com/merbridge/merbridge) - Use eBPF to speed up your Service Mesh like crossing an Einstein-Rosen Bridge.
 - [edgelesssys/constellation](https://github.com/edgelesssys/constellation) - Constellation is the first Confidential Kubernetes.
 Constellation shields entire Kubernetes clusters from the (cloud) infrastructure using confidential computing.